Licensed/Registered Well and Boring Contractor Directory

 There are ten (10) different license types that provide a wide range of well services.
 Well contractors are licensed to provide the entire range of drilling, repair, and sealing services.
 Limited or specialty licenses/registrations, such as pump installer or elevator contractor, are authorized to provide a limited range of service or work on only certain types of wells or borings.
 There are approximately 220 well contractors and approximately 325 contractors with limited or specialty licenses/registrations.
 Some contractors may hold multiple licenses/registrations.

-Each contractor listed in the directory has a certified representative who has met the experience and testing requirements to qualify for certification and who obtains continuing education for annual license/registration renewal.
+Each contractor listed in the directory has a certified representative or registered person who has met the experience and testing requirements to qualify for certification and who obtains continuing education for annual license/registration renewal.
 Each contractor maintains a corporate surety bond to ensure compliance with State requirements.
-All work done on wells and borings must be in compliance with Minnesota Rules, Chapter 4725 (Wells and Borings), oftentimes referred to as the Well Code.
-Exploratory borings are covered by Minnesota Rules, Chapter 4727.
+All work done on wells and borings must be in compliance with Minnesota Rules, chapter 4725 (Wells and Borings), oftentimes referred to as the Well Code.
+Exploratory borings are covered by Minnesota Rules, chapter 4727.

 Go to > top